cosmastech/cosmastech.github.io/_posts/2026-01-20-json-decoding-responses.md

 ## Use Flags

 Trying to remember to always pass these flags at every call site can be a really arduous task.
 If you can, try to set sensible defaults for how JSON is decoded in your Laravel application.
+If not, going forward, add them to new call sites.
+Future self will thank you for the clarity.